matkatmusic/PFMCPP_Project1/README.md

    - `Request Changes` via the Pull Request Review directly
    - add some `FIXME`s to the code directy which will appear as compiler errors.
 - If I request changes via the Pull Request Review, you need to:
-    - Make the necessary changes to your code.
+    - Make the necessary changes to your code and commit them.
 	    - Be sure to compile and run your code to make sure you haven't added more errors or mistakes.
     - Mark the checkboxes in the Pull Request review as complete
     - Click `Resolve Conversation`
     - Re-request that I review your code, as explained at the end of Section 3)
     - **Do Not** create a new branch for these requested changes.
-- If I add `FIXME`s to the code in Repl.it:
+- If I add `FIXME`s to the code in Replit:
     - Read the error messages, fix the code, and commit your changes, which I will then review again.

 **DO NOT create a new branch whenever changes are requested.**